Leave of Absence request

 If it is to last for more than one week during the semester, the application form should be used and submitted to the Dean of School.
-The Dean of School may give authority for the leave but a copy of the application must be sent to the relevant Human Resources Officer for the record.
+The Dean of School may give authority for the leave but a copy of the application must be sent to the relevant Senior People Partner for the record.
 A Dean of School applying for leave of absence should submit the form to the Vice Principal (Academic Planning & Performance) with the Associate Dean acting as counter signatory.
 An Associate Dean of School applying for leave should submit the form to the Dean of School with the Vice Principal (Academic Planning & Performance) acting as counter signatory.

 Special leave without pay or with partial pay

 The procedure will be as for Special Leave with Pay unless there are financial implications for the school or the financial arrangements for the member of staff require approval, in which case the procedure will be as for Periodic Leave.
 Where there are financial implications, details should be included on the form.

 No record is maintained of short periods of special leave but applicants are required to give particulars of previous periodic leave or periods of special leave exceeding one week.